Maia-PortSwigger/CustomHeaderWithRandomValue/README.md

  ---
 Compatible with Burp Suite Enterprise Edition

-Please note that extensions are written by third party users of Burp, and PortSwigger makes no warranty about their quality or usefulness for any particular purpose.
+Please note that extensions are written by third-party users of Burp, and PortSwigger makes no warranty about their quality or usefulness for any particular purpose.

 ---
 ## Usage
-1. Customise the header name using the HEADER_NAME variable if required.
-The default name is "UUID".
+1. Customise the header name using the `HEADER_NAME` variable if required.
+The default name is `Uuid`.
 2. Build the extension
 3. [Add the extension to the Burp Suite Enterprise Edition extension library](https://portswigger.net/burp/documentation/enterprise/user-guide/extensions), and add the extension to your required Site.
 4. [Configure your session handling rule](#configuring-your-session-handling-rule-in-burp-suite-professionalcommunity) in Burp Suite Professional to invoke the extension, using the required extension action handler and scope.
 An example session handling rule for the "Custom Header Action - Random UUID Value" action has been included for reference.